Kane extends World Cup goal drought but equals Beckham feat

 Kane, despite shaking hands with his coach, might not have shared that view.

-For a man who is famously reluctant to sit out any opportunity to add to his goals record, it was likely a frustrating watch from the sideline at the Ahmad Bin Ali Stadium.
+For a man who is famously reluctant to sit out any opportunity to add to his scoring record, it was likely a frustrating watch from the sidelines at Ahmad Bin Ali Stadium.

 Against a Wales team broken by goals from Marcus Rashford and Phil Foden, Kane was looking to finally get off the mark in Qatar.
 Instead, Rashford added a third of the match and his third of the tournament.